It’s time to make a couple of “love recipes.” Because next week is Valentine’s Day!

 In the spirit of love, and loving our bodies, now is the perfect time to share my immune-loving turmeric tea recipe.

-Friend, this tea may be consumed hot or cold.
-It may be enjoyed when you’re feeling healthy or “under the weather.”
-Turmeric tea is just an all-around delicious drink to keep in your fridge and enjoy throughout the week–the perfect way to love your body, naturally!
+This tea may be consumed hot or cold.
+It may be enjoyed when you’re feeling healthy and just want something special to drink, or when you’re feeling “under the weather.”
+Turmeric tea is just an all-around delicious treat-the perfect way to love your body, naturally!

 Immune-Loving Turmeric Tea

 A caffeine-free tea made with turmeric, lemon, mint, honey, and ginger.
 Turmeric is a natural anti-inflammatory, that's also rich in antioxidants.
-Enjoy this tea daily, hot or cold.
+This tea may be served hot or cold.

 - 4 cups water